Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 The examples of image detail shown below were captured with an ISO setting of 3200 and cropped from the original RAW file created by Bibble, directly from the camera, from a RAW file created by Bibble using the built-in Noise Ninja function of Bibble (with the amount and level settings set to 20 and 0.8, respectively), and from Bibble with no noise reduction or other processing enabled.

-Even at an ISO of 3200, the Canon D40 is capable of producing very clean RAW files, as can be seen in the crop that is furthest to the right.
-Although the in-camera JPEGs (the crop on the left of the image above) do sacrifice some subject detail in return for lower noise, the trade-off is not nearly as significant as it is with other cameras that we have seen.
+Even at an ISO of 3200, the Canon D40 can produce very clean RAW files, as seen in the crop that is furthest to the right.
+Although the in-camera JPEGs (the yield on the left of the image above) sacrifice some subject detail in return for lower noise, the trade-off is not nearly as significant as other cameras we have seen.

-You can obtain really decent-looking photographs at ISO 3200 by using a competent noise-reduction tool.
-There will be remarkably little indication of noise or loss of clarity in the images that you create.
+You can obtain decent-looking photographs at ISO 3200 using a competent noise-reduction tool.
+There will be a minimal indication of noise or loss of clarity in the images that you create.
 Using the Noise Ninja feature that is included in Bibble, the picture in the upper left-center was able to have noise reduced while maintaining as much of the image quality as possible.

-(It’s possible that the full version of the Noise Ninja application might do an even better job, but the free version that’s included in Bibble only gives the most fundamental capabilities: Entering a valid license code for Noise Ninja is required in order to access all of the program’s functionality.
+(The full version of the Noise Ninja application might do an even better job, but the free version included in Bibble only gives the most fundamental capabilities: Entering a valid license code for Noise Ninja is required to access all of the program’s functionality.

-The Canon 40D does, in fact, include a setting that allows users to disable the high-ISO noise reduction in the JPEG files produced by the camera.
+The Canon 40D does include a setting that allows users to disable the high-ISO noise reduction in the JPEG files produced by the camera.
 The consequences of this setting can be seen in the image at the top right-center.
 However, when you compare it to a RAW export from Bibble in which all noise processing was turned off (as seen on the far right above), it is clear that the camera always does at least some noise-reduction processing.
-Although there is clearly more subject detail and less noise present than in the default camera JPEG, the camera always does at least some noise-reduction processing.
+Although more subject detail and less noise are present than in the default camera JPEG, the camera always does at least some noise-reduction processing.

 Low light

-In our test in low light, the Canon 40D performed admirably, capturing photos that were adequately bright down to the lowest light level we test at, and doing so regardless of the ISO setting used.
-This amounts to around 1/16 the brightness of the normal city street lighting at night, which means that the 40D should be able to produce properly-exposed images in any location in which you can see well enough to walk around.
+In our low-light test, the Canon 40D performed admirably, capturing photos that were adequately bright down to the lowest light level we tested at and doing so regardless of the ISO setting used.
+This amounts to around 1/16 the brightness of the regular city street lighting at night, which means that the 40D should produce properly-exposed images in any location you can see well enough to walk around.

-The degree of chroma noise was lowered to even lower levels at higher ISOs because of the Long Exposure Noise Reduction setting of the camera, which made the overall level of noise pretty low, to begin with.
-According to Luke, our senior lab technician, the autofocus system of the camera was able to focus on the subject without assistance down to just below the 1/16 foot-candle light level.
+The degree of chroma noise was lowered to even lower levels at higher ISOs because of the camera’s Long Exposure Noise Reduction setting, which made the overall noise level pretty standard; according to Luke, our senior lab technician, the camera’s autofocus system could focus on the subject without assistance down to just below the 1/16 foot-candle light level.
 This was in line with the camera’s exposure system.
 However, Luke noted that the autofocus system was not always accurate at the lowest levels.

-An insignificant degradation in image quality with high ISO and lengthy exposures: Both the ISO 1,600 and ISO 3,200 images taken here exhibit noticeable horizontal banding in the shadowy regions at the lowest light levels.
+A slight degradation in image quality with high ISO and lengthy exposures: The ISO 1,600 and ISO 3,200 images taken here exhibit noticeable horizontal banding in the shaded regions at the lowest light levels.
 The full extent of this may be seen in the crop on the right, which was taken at ISO 3,200 and exposed for 0.6 seconds.

 Specifications